ledlight33/atlas-interactive-matrix/README.md

 - No installation, no build tools, no dependencies
 - AI simulation is optional — requires one of: Ollama (local), Anthropic API key, or OpenAI API key

+ Here's the updated section — only step 2 changes to warn about removing the SRI attributes:

 ### Fully Offline Use

 The matrix loads React and fonts from CDN by default.
 For air-gapped or fully offline environments:

 1. Download these files and place them next to `index.html`: